lumen-org/lumen/README.md

 #### I get the error message: "Could not load remote model 'XXXX' from server 'XXXX' !" ####
- 1. Is the backend server actually running?
+ 1. Confirm that the backend server actually running
- 2. Did the backend server load the model that you are trying to retrieve?
+ 2. Did the backend server load the particular model that you are trying to retrieve?
 Loaded models are listed in the terminal output of the backend server on its start up.

 ### Contact ###